Physical Examination Requirement

 CPR for the Professional Rescuer

-Athletic training students are required to attend the CPR for the Professional Rescuer course offered by the ATEP as part of the training session in January of their 1st and 3rd years in the ATEP.
-If a student is unable to attend this training session, he/she must complete the CPR for the Professional Rescuer course at his/her own expense and provide the Clinical Coordinator with a photocopy of the card.
+Athletic training students are required to attend the CPR for the Professional Rescuer course offered by the AT Program as part of the training session in January of their 1st and 3rd years in the AT Program.
+If a student is unable to attend this training session, he/she must complete the CPR for the Professional Rescuer course at his/her own expense and provide the Clinical Education Coordinator with a photocopy of the card.
 Students will not be permitted to begin clinical rotations until they have provided documentation that they have completed the course.

-Each athletic training student is required to purchase and provide the Clinical Coordinator with documentation of his/her own liability insurance coverage prior to beginning clinical rotations.
-The liability insurance is an additional cost associated with the ATEP and is the responsibility of each student.
+Each athletic training student is required to purchase and provide the Clinical Education Coordinator with documentation of his/her own liability insurance coverage prior to beginning clinical rotations.
+The liability insurance is an additional cost associated with the AT Program and is the responsibility of each student.
 Liability insurance may be purchased through the Healthcare Providers Service Organization.

 The Federal Education Rights and Privacy Act of 1974 (FERPA) requires that information regarding a student being kept private unless the student gives express written consent for their information to be released.
 The exception to this rule is university employees who need to know the information in order to perform the duties of their job.
 Medical records contained within a student-athlete’s medical file are subject to FERPA and therefore must be kept confidential.
 Information regarding a student-athlete’s participation status and type of injury may be shared only with the coaching staff who works directly with the student-athlete.